SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                           • CLEAR MEMORY     > Clears one of the user memory slots for the current VCO frequency band and XTAL frequency.
                           • RF DRIVE         > Temporarily enables or disables the RF drive output without storing the state in EEPROM.
                                                When off, the station name alternates with an RF DRIVE: OFF status message.
-                          • LCD OFF          > Turns off the LCD backlight until any button is pressed.
+                          • LCD OFF          > Smoothly fades out and turns off the LCD backlight until any button is pressed.
                           • EXIT QUICK MENU  > Returns to the main interface.

 ```